-in the next level (Fig. 3).
+Having laid out Bayesian filtering over discrete states, the question arises how to combine the theory with the efficient tree-based algorithm previously described.
+The idea is to approximate the posterior distribution by evaluating the filter equations at each level of the tree.
+In a breadth-first traversal regions with low probability mass are identified and not further investigated at the next level of the tree.
+Regions with high posterior are explored further in the next level (Figure 3).
 It is expected that the higher levels of the tree will not yield accurate approximations to the posterior, but are used to discard inadequate hypotheses, for which the posterior of the set is below a threshold value.
-In the experiments, the template hierarchy is built by manually setting the resolution for each parameter dimension such that the appearance within each region is below a threshold value.
-At each level of the tree, the maximum $\hat{p}t^{l,max}$ and minimum $\hat{p}t^{l,min}$ of the posterior values is computed and the threshold is chosen as where $c{\tau} = 0.5$ in our experiments.
+In the experiments the template hierarchy is built by manually setting the resolution for each parameter dimension such that the appearance within each region is below a threshold value.
+At each level of the tree the maximum $\hat{p}t^{l,max}$ and minimum $\hat{p}t^{l,min}$ of the posterior values is computed and the threshold is chosen as where $c{\tau} = 0.5$ in our experiments.
 Alternatively, to fix the computation time, only a constant number of modes could be explored.
 By changing the threshold value, the trade-off between accuracy and computational time can be regulated.
 Note that the local maxima on one level do not necessarily correspond to the global maxima of the posterior distribution.
-In particular, if $\tau$ is set too high, the branch containing the global maximum may be missed, leading to an incorrect pose estimate in that frame.
+In particular, if τ is set too high, the branch containing the global maximum may be missed, leading to an incorrect pose estimate in that frame.
+After each time step t the posterior distribution is represented by the piecewise constant distribution over the regions at the leaf level.
+When a hand is in the scene, this leads to a distribution where there is at least one strong peak, whereas in background scenes the values do not vary as much.
+In this case no dynamic information is used and as in the initialization step only the likelihood values are computed at the first level.
+An overview of the algorithm is given in Algorithm 1.

-$$\tau_t^l = \hat{p}t^{l,min} + c\tau \; (\hat{p}t^{l,max} - \hat{p}t^{l,min}), \tag{8}$$
+$$\tau_t^l = \hat{p}t^{l,min} + c\tau \, \left(\hat{p}t^{l,max} - \hat{p}t^{l,min} \right) \,. \tag{8}$$